therls/lemmeknow/README.md

 # Lemmeknow

+## About
-A web app that allows users to search through global news in order to find articles related to three specific categories: entertainment, sports, and technology.
+Lemmeknow is a web app that allows users to search through global news in order to find articles related to three specific categories: entertainment, sports, and technology.